amplication/docs/docs/plugins/plugin-events/create-seed.md

 ### template

-This is the default template that is used for this event:
+A template file, used to generate the service.

-https://github.com/amplication/amplication/blob/next/packages/amplication-data-service-generator/src/server/seed/seed.template.ts
+This is the default template that is used for this event: https://github.com/amplication/amplication/blob/next/packages/amplication-data-service-generator/src/server/seed/seed.template.ts

 You can manipulate the template or replace it completely with a new template in your plugin.